Tom Price (cricketer)

 Thomas James Price (born 2 January 2000) is an English cricketer.

 Personal

 Price was educated at Magdalen College School and Durham University.

 Career

 Price played youth team cricket for Great & Little Tew Cricket Club in Oxfordshire, and represented the county at age-group level before joining the academy at Gloucestershire.
 He signed his first professional contract with Gloucestershire in January 2020, having made his List A debut for the club on 30 June 2019, in a match against Australia A. He made his first-class debut on 1 August 2020 against Worcestershire in the 2020 Bob Willis Trophy, taking one wicket in the first innings and collecting a pair with the bat.
 He made his Twenty20 debut on 29 May 2022, for Gloucestershire against the Sri Lanka Cricket Development XI during their tour of England.

-In June 2022, in the County Championship match against Kent, Price took a hat-trick and his maiden five-wicket haul in first-class cricket.
+On 20 April 2023, in the County Championship match against Worcestershire, Price scored his maiden first-class century, along with taking a hat-trick.
+With this, he also became the first cricketer in the history of first-class cricket to score a century and take a hat-trick on the same day.

+In July 2025, it was announced that Price would be joining Sussex on a three-year contract at the end of the season.